What are closing costs?

 Municipal land transfer tax

 If you are purchasing a home in Toronto, you will also be subject to the City of Toronto’s municipal land transfer tax in addition to Ontario’s.
-This LTT is calculated the same way as the provincial tax and also has a similar rebate available, up to a maximum of $4,475.
+This land transfer tax is calculated the same way as the provincial tax and also has a similar rebate available, up to a maximum of $4,475.

 Land transfer tax (Ontario) | $16,475 |